 With a completed application and online course, all that’s left to do is to submit your application form to the offices of Florida Notary Association.
 We’ll take care of the rest for you.

 Why Should I Become a Notary Public?

 Being a notary public can help boost your career, start your own business, and supplement your income.

 If you work in an office, being a notary public is a great benefit to your resume.
 By being a notary on staff for a company that frequently requires notary services, you can save the business a great deal of money.
 It also can cast you in a good light with administration and management, because when they turn to someone they need to trust, they go to you.
 You also become a necessary figure in some of your company’s most important meetings and business deals.

 It is possible to start your own company as a notary.
 If you are looking to start a mobile business, becoming a notary can work well for you.
 Notaries can choose to work as much or as little as they would like, and can make a good living by charging fees for notarization services and travel.
 This makes it possible for you to make being a notary your full-time job, or just a part-time hustle that helps you get a bit of extra income around your schedule.

 The Florida Notary Association

 At Florida Notary Association, it is our job to make sure you have the resources and tools you need to be a public notary.
 We provide everything from insurance for notaries to help protect yourself against costly mistakes, to assistance with submitting your application to become a notary.
-If you are already a notary and are looking to renew your commission, we help with that as well.
+If you are already a notary and are looking to renew your commission or purchase notary accessories and kit supplies, we help with that as well.
 Contact us today to find out how we can help you with any of your notary questions.